Restaurant in Montaldo Scarampi, Italy

 The Venue

 Ca' del Profeta sits in the countryside near Montaldo Scarampi, overlooking the estate's own vineyards and the rolling hills that define this corner of the Asti province.
-The setting is a genuine asset: the dining room is modern rather than rustic, and the panoramic terrace makes this a strong candidate for a long lunch when the weather cooperates.
+The setting is a genuine asset: the dining room is modern rather than rustic, the panoramic terrace makes this a strong candidate for a long lunch when the weather cooperates.
 Guestrooms on site mean you're not forced to drive back to Asti the same evening, which opens up the possibility of pairing dinner with a proper Piedmontese wine commitment.

 Service is described as friendly yet professional, which in this price tier and setting is the right register: warm enough to suit a countryside trattoria crowd, composed enough not to embarrass a corporate group or anniversary dinner.
 The swimming pool is an added reason to consider staying over rather than arriving just for dinner.